freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/wrap-radio-buttons-in-a-fieldset-element-for-better-accessibility.md

 );
 ```

-Your code should have a `legend` tag around the text asking what level ninja a user is.
+Your code should have a `legend` tag around the text asking what level of ninja a user is.

 ```js
 assert($('legend').length == 1);